N3bby/mobiele-toepassingen_karavaan/domain/README.md

 4. Get a single Trip by its ID ✔
 5. Remove a Trip ✔
 6. Add a participant to a Trip ✔
-7. Get a list of participants to a Trip ✔
+7. Get a list of participants from a Trip ✔
-8. Get a single participant to a Trip by using the Trip ID and the participant ID ✔
+8. Get a single participant from a Trip ✔
-9. Remove a participant from a Trip
+9. Remove a participant from a Trip ✔
-9. Add an Expense to a Trip
+10. Add an Expense to a Trip
+11. Remove an Expense from a Trip
-10. Add a participant to an Expense
+12. Add a participant to an Expense
+13. Remove a participant from an Expense
-11. Add a Payment to an Expense
+13. Add a Payment to an Expense
+14. Remove a Payment from an Expense
+15. Add a BillItem to an Expense
+16. Remove a BillItem from an Expense
+17. Assign a participant to a BillItem
+15. Get a list of debts from an Expense

 ## 1. Create KaravaanService